BlockchainCommons/Research/papers/bcr-2026-xxx-fair-witness.md

 This BCR uses the **`observer*`** prefix to avoid ambiguity with cryptographic witnesses (which use `anchor*` in BCR-2026-XXX).

+**Distinction from `sig:Witnessed`**: BCR-2026-XXX Signature Qualifiers defines `sig:Witnessed` as a commitment type enum value — it describes a signer's *intent* when signing ("I signed to witness this").
+The subject is the Signature.
+In contrast, `observerWitness` identifies the *person* who observed facts — a human attestation, not a signing intent.
+The subject is an Observation.
+Both may apply: a Fair Witness might sign their attestation with `sig:commitmentType: sig:Witnessed` while identifying themselves via `observerWitness`.

 ### Solution

 This specification defines five predicates for Fair Witness attestation, mapping to the three pillars: